Mental Health And the War on Drugs

 co-occurring mental illness and substance use disorders

 The co-occurrence of substance use disorders among individuals with mental illness is common.
-Comorbidity is particularly concerning because individuals with co-occurring mental illness and substance use disorders experience more adverse outcomes than those with mental illness or substance use disorder alone, including more frequent relapse and hospitalization, premature death, higher rate of infectious diseases, unemployment, homelessness, and incarcerations
+This co-occurrence is particularly concerning because individuals struggling [or "diagnosed"] with both mental illness and substance use disorders experience more adverse outcomes than those with mental illness or substance use disorder alone, including more frequent relapse and hospitalization, premature death, and a higher rate of infectious diseases, unemployment, homelessness, and incarceration.

 What Is Comorbidity?

-The term “comorbidity” describes two or more disorders or illnesses occurring in the same person.
+The term “comorbidity” describes the presence of two or more disorders or illnesses in the same person.
 They can occur at the same time or one after the other.
 Comorbidity also implies interactions between the illnesses that can worsen the course of both.

 the impact of mental health disorders in New York City

 Major depressive disorder is the single greatest source of disability in NYC.
 At any given time over half a million adult New Yorkers are estimated to have depression, yet less than 40% report receiving care for it.
 Mental

 illness and substance use disorders are among the leading contributors to the disease burden for New Yorkers, with depressive illness the single largest contributor after heart disease.
 If the impact of alcohol use

 disorders and other substance use disorders were added together the combined group would be the second leading contributor to overall disease burden in New York City.

 Race, poverty and mental health